aldebaran/mpc-walkgen/README.md

     set(QPOASES_INCLUDE_DIRS "/home/seb/src/qpOASES-2.0/INCLUDE"
         CACHE PATH "")
-    set(QPOASES_LIBRARIES "/home/seb/src/qpOASES-2.0/SRC/libqpOASES.a"
+    set(QPOASES_LIBRARIES   /home/seb/src/qpOASES-2.0/SRC/libqpOASES.a  -lblas -llapack
         CACHE PATH "")
     set(QPOASES_VERSION "2.0" CACHE INTERNAL "" FORCE)
-    set(QPOASES_FOUND "TRUE" CACHE INTERNAL "" FORCE)

-and put somewhere cmake will find it such as in /usr/local/lib/cmake/QPOASES.
+and put somewhere cmake will find it such as in /usr/local/lib/cmake/QPOASES or indicate its path using
+    cmake -DQPOASES_DIR=/home/seb/src/qpOASES-2.0 ..

+/!\ PLEASE note that they are no quotes "" for the variables QPOASES_INCLUDE_DIRS and QPOASES_LIBRARIES (they are list).
+The following formulation is equivalent:
+    set(QPOASES_LIBRARIES   "/home/seb/src/qpOASES-2.0/SRC/libqpOASES.a;-lblas;-llapack"
+        CACHE PATH "")

+Some examples can be found in mpc-walkgen/share/qpoases/

 ### Installation of lssol.